BSc Agriculture: Career, Course, Skills, Options, Outlook, Challenges

 The scope of a Bachelor of Science in Agriculture (BSc Ag) degree is broad, as it covers a wide range of scientific principles related to agriculture and farming.
 Some of the areas of study that may be included in a BSc Ag program include:

-• Animal science: This area of study covers the principles of animal physiology, nutrition, genetics, and breeding.
+• Animal science: This study area covers the principles of animal physiology, nutrition, genetics, and breeding.

-• Plant science: This area of study covers the principles of plant physiology, genetics, breeding, and crop production.
+• Plant science: This study area covers the principles of plant physiology, genetics, breeding, and crop production.

 • Agricultural economics: This area of study covers the principles of economic analysis as applied to the agriculture industry, including topics such as resource allocation, market structures, and policy analysis.

-• Agricultural engineering: This area of study covers the principles of engineering as applied to the agriculture industry, including topics such as irrigation, drainage, and machinery design.
+• Agricultural engineering: This area of study covers engineering principles as applied to the agriculture industry, including topics such as irrigation, drainage, and machinery design.

 Career Options